 *Note: Be aware that bike spaces on intercity trains must be booked when buying a ticket.

 CP has a good website for buying tickets or checking times.
 For English, click on the UK flag icon.

-To work out which towns are connected by regional services, the best thing is to visit CP’s Travelling In Portugal page and download a PDF copy of the network map.
+To work out which towns are connected by regional services, the best thing is to visit CP’s Travelling In Portugal page and download a copy of the network map (see above).
 Look at the red lines and you can see which lines are possible.
 Note that regional line trains depart from two stations in Lisbon – Lisboa-Oriente and Lisboa-Santa Apolonia.